 “Ask your dentist to pre-estimate the cost of treatments before any work is done,” she says, “because different dental plans may cover things differently.”

-You also might want to ask for a treatment plan outlining exactly what procedures are needed and have the dentist review it with you, so you get an idea of what’s going on in your mouth.
+You also might want to ask for a treatment plan outlining exactly what procedures are needed and have the dentist review it with you.

 Some dental procedures are unsupported by scientific evidence and should be avoided, says Dr. Stephen Barrett, an M.D. and founder of Dental Watch, an online watchdog service.